Aero has come to Road Bike Tires and it makes a Difference

 The Continental Aero 111 improves aerodynamics at high yaw angles and more so at slower speeds

 In grey is the traditional setup with a 25 mm Continental GP5000 S TR tire, and in red is the corresponding new Aero 111.
-The Aero 111 significantly influences the aerodynamics profile compared to the standard setup.
-Looking at the data, it seems pretty impressive what a relatively cheap upgrade can provide, as the advantages look similar to highly costly aero wheelsets.
+The Aero 111 has a significantly more pronounced influence on the aerodynamic profile compared to the standard setup.
+Looking at the data, it seems impressive what a relatively inexpensive upgrade can provide, as the advantages are similar to those of highly costly aero wheelsets.

 The Aero 111 provides impressive aerodynamic advantages for such a relatively cheap upgrade.
-The benefits at higher yaw angles and lower speed, look quite similar to what relatively costly aero wheelsets can achieve.
-At the extremes, there is a 20 watt difference at 45 km/h from a “sailing effect” compared to the Continental GP 5000 S TR.
+The benefits at higher yaw angles and lower speeds appear to be similar to what relatively costly aero wheelsets can achieve.
+At the extremes, there is a 20-watt difference at 45 km/h from a “sailing effect” compared to the Continental GP 5000 S TR.

-The first observation is that the advantage of the new Aero 111 comes in at wider yaw angles, where it significantly changes the performance.
+The first observation is that the advantage of the new Aero 111 becomes apparent at wider yaw angles, where it significantly alters the performance.
 The wider the yaw angle, the greater the sailing effect it provides.
-At the extremes, there is a 20 watt difference at 45 km/h from a negative “sailing effect” with the Aero 111 compared to a positive, increased drag with the GP 5000 S TR.
-Unsurprisingly, it doesn’t have much of an effect when the wind hits directly from the front.
+At the extremes, there is a 20-watt difference at 45 km/h from a negative “sailing effect” with the Aero 111 compared to a positive, increased drag with the GP 5000 S TR.
+Unsurprisingly, it has little effect when the wind hits directly from the front.
 However, there may be some minor improvement at higher speeds.

 The Continental Aero 111 maintains the sailing effect and aerodynamic advantage even at a slower speed of 30 km/h, making it ideal for slow riders or uphill sections.
-If you ride just 20 km/h with a slight 10 km/h slight sidewind, you will profit already significantly.
+If you ride at just 20 km/h with a slight 10 km/h sidewind, you will already feel significant benefits.

 Additionally, the effect is more substantial at slower speeds, which is to be expected.
 When riding at slower speeds, the airflow typically detaches sooner.
 Therefore, the effect may be even more noticeable for slower riders or on uphill sections.
 It’s important to consider that you might be riding at only 20 km/h, but with a 10 km/h headwind or sidewind, you can quickly reach speeds of 30 km/h.
-This is also in contrast to the Continental GP5000, where the profiles at 30 km/h and 45 km/h differ significantly, with much more attachment shown at the faster speed.
-Per contra, the new design of the Aero 111 seems to work equally well at 30 km/h, one of its main selling points.
+This is also in contrast to the Continental GP 5000, where the profiles at 30 km/h and 45 km/h differ significantly, with greater attachment at the faster speed.
+On the other hand, the new design of the Aero 111 appears to work equally well at 30 km/h, one of its main selling points.

 Better control of the front wheel is a feature of the Continental Aero 111

-Anyone who has ridden aero wheels has surely already experienced the effect of sudden pressure change on the handlebar from the side wind, which can make for a scary moment.
+Anyone who has ridden aero wheels has surely already experienced the effect of sudden pressure changes on the handlebar from side winds, which can make for a scary moment.
 Sometimes, it is more predictable when there is a gap between houses or trees on the side of the road.
 Still, especially in the high mountains, I have experienced terrifying moments when the wind direction changed while going through a tight corner.

-The Continental Aero 111 appears to make the scary wobbles of aero front wheels at sidewind a thing of the past.
+The Continental Aero 111 appears to eliminate the scary wobbles of aero front wheels at sidewinds.
 The data shows a predictable profile on the 6 cm deep DT Swiss ARC wheels.
 Will this mean that deeper front wheels will find their return to the pro peloton?

-As you have been pushing lightly against the pressure from the wind, suddenly, the pressure changes, and consequently, your steering wheel gives in, and you feel that slight wobble we all are scared of.
-This is also the reason why the typical recommendation is not to ride wheels deeper than 40 to 50 mm in the front.
-How the pressure of the wind at different angles relates to the force on the handlebars can be measured in the lab as “steering moment.”
+As you have been pushing lightly against the pressure from the wind, suddenly, the pressure changes, and consequently, your steering wheel gives in, and you feel that slight wobble we are all scared of.
+This is also the reason why the typical recommendation is not to ride wheels with a depth of more than 40 to 50 mm in the front.
+The relationship between the pressure of the wind at different angles and the force on the handlebars can be measured in the lab as the “steering moment.”
 The early incarnations of aero wheels were especially susceptible to this, and the more modern profiles of the DT Swiss ARC wheelset have already improved upon that.

 Compare it to the light grey line of the GP 5000 S TR tire on the same wheelset, at yaw angles of about 10° degrees (30 km/h) or 15° degrees (45 km/h), there is a sudden decrease in force on the handlebars, which creates these moments of a sudden loss of control.